mattgclaudio/BioPy/README.md

 The stable model does work, although I switched to using the catagorical crossentropy loss function (full disclosure the math explanations for this, adam, etc. are beyond me, I just pick different ones for effect) and it starts at  ~4 and is then flirting with .6 after running just the three virus/vaccine pairs
 I initially gathered.
-This seems on it's face way too good to be true, even with this
+This seems on it's face way too good to be true, even if i'm maxing out the

 >  _In bioinformatics, a sequence alignment is a way of arranging the sequences of DNA, RNA, or protein
 > to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences._